Camps Bay

 Camps Bay, originally home to the Goringqhaique Khoi and nomadic San people, was a forested region with rich wildlife.
 As the Dutch established their presence in the Cape, these indigenous communities were gradually displaced.
 By 1657, the Goringqhaique had moved to Camps Bay, which would later become historically linked to Zwarte Maria Evert, the first known owner of the land.

 Maria, born in 1663, was the daughter of enslaved parents taken from Benin.
 Her father was the first male slave freed in the Cape, and he eventually gained freedom for both Maria and her mother.
 He had been granted a plot of land, where he lived and ran a garden.
-Maria sold the produce from the garden for her father. she learnt how to make deals and how one could acquire land, she became the owner of several Farms in the Cape.
+Maria sold the produce from the garden for her father.
+She learnt how to make deals and how one could acquire land, and she became the owner of several Farms in the Cape.

 Through her business dealings and land acquisitions, Maria became wealthy.
 In 1713, she was granted a title deed for land that included what is now Camps Bay.